Olodaterol (By breathing)

 Striverdi RespimatThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to olodaterol.
+Do not use this medicine during an acute COPD flare-up.
+Do not use this medicine by itself to treat asthma.
+You should only use olodaterol for asthma if you also use another medicine to control your asthma.

 How to Use This Medicine: